ABC Fall Schedule Shocker: Entire Scripted Slate MIA As Writers' Strike Imperils New TV Season

 ABC declined to comment on its new strike-proof schedule, but an Alphabet insider says the network is "prepared" for the possibility of a prolonged work stoppage.
 The plan, as it stand now, is for most, if not all, of ABC's scripted offerings to launch at midseason.
 As a result, the network will "likely" be reducing episode orders on certain shows (translation: don't expect traditional 22-episode seasons of faves Grey's Anatomy, Station 19 and The Rookie).

-NEW SHOWS IN CAPS
+NEW SHOWS IN CAPSMONDAY

 8 pm Dancing With the Stars (two hours)